Q What is onion downy mildew?

 Watch out for infected plants and remove them as soon as they are seen.
 This can be especially useful in preventing overwintered onions spreading the disease to the new crop.

-Q Can downy mildew be treated with sprays?
+Q Can onion downy mildew be treated with sprays?

 A Unfortunately the only protective fungicide available to gardeners has been withdrawn, so there are currently no approved chemical controls.